 Over the past three years, the USM has created, or played a major role in, a series of task forces designed to examine strategies for ensuring the continued economic development and improvement in the quality of life for Maryland citizens.
-These have included the USM Task Force on STEM Workforce, led by Towson President Robert Caret; the USM Task Force on Research and Economic Competitiveness, led by UMCP President Dan Mote; the Governor's Task Force on STEM, co-chaired by Chancellor Brit Kirwan and June Streckfus, executive director of the Maryland Business Roundtable; and, finally, Bio Maryland 2020, a three-year strategic planning effort designed to promote the biosciences in the state.
+These have included the USM Task Force on STEM Workforce, led by Towson University President Robert Caret; the USM Task Force on Research and Economic Competitiveness, led by then-UMCP President Dan Mote; the Governor's Task Force on STEM, co-chaired by Chancellor Brit Kirwan and June Streckfus, executive director of the Maryland Business Roundtable for Education; and, finally, BioMaryland 2020, a three-year strategic planning effort designed to promote the biosciences in the state.

-More recently, the Board of Regents heightened the focus on economic development within the System by creating a Regent Work Group on Economic Development and Technology Commercialization charged with determining how the System can secure and utilize the needed resources to promote Maryland's economic development.
+More recently, the USM Board of Regents heightened the focus on economic development within the system by creating a Regents Work Group (now a board committee) on Economic Development and Technology Commercialization charged with determining how the system can secure and utilize the needed resources to promote Maryland's economic development.
 The work of these groups, in turn, has served to lay out a "road map" for the 2020 plan, outlining how the USM, and Maryland, can continue to build on its strong economic lead.
-The "road map" includes goals and strategies that go beyond any one area (research, technology transfer, workforce development, health care, etc.) in order to influence the state's competitiveness as a whole.
+The road map includes goals and strategies that go beyond any one area (research, technology transfer, workforce development, health care, etc.) in order to influence the state's competitiveness as a whole.